-Our Lead HDV Opportunity: LNF
+Our Lead HDV Opportunity: Lonafarnib

-LNF is a well-characterized, orally active inhibitor of farnesyl transferase.
+Lonafarnib (LNF) is a well-characterized, orally active inhibitor of farnesyl transferase.
 LNF inhibits the farnesylation step of HDV replication inside liver cells and blocks the ability of the virus to multiply.
 Since farnesylation is a host process, not under control of HDV, and LNF inhibits farnesylation, we believe that there is also a potentially higher barrier to resistance with LNF therapy.
-LNF for the treatment of HDV infection has been granted Orphan Drug designation in Europe and the United States, and LNF in combination with RTV has been granted Fast Track and Breakthrough Therapy designation from FDA for the treatment of chronic HDV infections.
-In the United States, we have an issued patent, U.S. Patent No. 10,076,512, entitled "Treatment of Hepatitis Delta Virus Infection."
+LNF for the treatment of HDV infection has been granted Orphan Drug designation in Europe and the United States, and LNF in combination with RTV has been granted Fast Track and Breakthrough Therapy designations from FDA for the treatment of chronic HDV infections.
+In the United States, we have an issued patent, U.S. Patent No. 10,076,512, entitled Treatment of Hepatitis Delta Virus Infection.
 The issued claims cover a broad range of RTV-boosted LNF doses and durations.
-The European Patent Office and the Japan Patent Office have also both issued decisions to grant patents with claims covering a broad range of lonafarnib boosted with RTV dosing regimens for the treatment of HDV infection.
+The European Patent Office and the Japan Patent Office have also granted patents with claims covering a broad range of lonafarnib boosted with RTV dosing regimens for the treatment of HDV infection.
 With the grant of these new European and Japanese patents, LNF boosted with RTV has now obtained patent protection with claims covering treatment with LNF boosted with RTV in key major pharmaceutical markets including the U.S., Europe, and Japan.
-We are in Phase 3 with a single, pivotal, international trial called D-LIVR, with first site initiated in December 2018.
-This is a 48-week study with planned enrollment of 400 patients across 20 countries and over 100 sites.
-LNF has never been approved or commercialized for any indication.